oracle/python-oracledb/doc/src/user_guide/bind.rst

 the text of the statement.
 You cannot, for example, use a bind variable placeholder where a column name or a table name is required.
 Bind variable placeholders also cannot be used in Data Definition Language (DDL) statements, such as CREATE TABLE or ALTER statements.
+To build secure SQL statements when bind variables cannot be used, see :ref:`validatingsql`.

 Binding by Name or Position
 ===========================